"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 For Gravity Forms, here are the thirteen pre-made contact form templates now.

-If you’re creating a web form outside of these templates, you need to start with the blank canvas.
+If you’re creating a web form outside these templates, you must start with the blank canvas.
 Drag and drop form filed onto the area.

 One of the primary reasons for buying a WordPress contact form plugin is to make it effortlessly easy to create your web forms.
 Part of the plugin’s job is to simplify the process and make it easy to publish your forms.

 So, in this WPForms vs Gravity Forms, we will look at the user experience when creating a form.
-How easy is it to create and publish your forms?
+How easy is it to develop and publish your forms?

-We will look at things such as the user interface, design process, and overall experience.
+We will examine the user interface, design process, and overall experience.

-As someone who has first-hand experience with both contact form plugins, I would say WPForms is easier to use for beginners.
-But don’t just take me for it, let’s explore the steps.
+As someone with first-hand experience with contact form plugins, WPForms is easier for beginners to use.
+But don’t just take me for it.

 Note: To read more about WPForms, read my extensive review here.